-Neal Stephens is a trial lawyer with 30 years of experience who focuses on white collar criminal matters and complex civil litigation.
-Neal represents companies, board committees, and executives in grand jury investigations, including parallel proceedings involving the Securities and Exchange Commission (SEC), Federal Deposit Insurance Corporation (FDIC), and the Drug Enforcement Administration (DEA).
+Neal Stephens is a trial lawyer with 30 years of experience who focuses on white collar criminal matters.
+Neal represents clients in grand jury investigations, including parallel proceedings involving the Securities and Exchange Commission (SEC), Federal Deposit Insurance Corporation (FDIC), and the Drug Enforcement Administration (DEA).

 As a federal prosecutor in Miami, Neal served as Chief of the Narcotics Section and Regional Coordinator of the Organized Crime Drug Enforcement Task Force (OCDETF) for the Florida/Caribbean region.
 Neal led the busiest federal trial unit in the country and ran investigations that resulted in the extradition of high-level Colombian narcotics traffickers and money launderers, including members of the Medellin Cartel from the Escobar and Ochoa families and Alberto Orlandez Gamboa (El Caracol) from the North Valle Cartel.
-Neal received national recognition from Attorney General Janet Reno, FBI Director Louis Freeh, and DEA Administrator Donnie Marshall for spearheading international roving wiretap prosecutions with the vetted team of the Colombian National Police and the legendary "A Team" of lead case agents from DEA/FBI-Miami, Bogota, New York, and Los Angeles.
+Neal received national awards from Attorney General Janet Reno, FBI Director Louis Freeh, and DEA Administrator Donnie Marshall for spearheading international roving wiretap prosecutions with the vetted team of the Colombian National Police and the legendary "A Team" of lead case agents from DEA/FBI-Miami, Bogota, New York, and Los Angeles.

 Representative Criminal Defense Matters Prior to Joining Jones Day.